lspgs/supernote_task_export/README.md

 This tool helps you migrate tasks from Supernote SQLite database files to Todoist by:
 - Extracting tasks with "needsAction" status
 - Converting task data to Todoist's CSV import format
-- Preserving task content, due dates, and priorities
+- Preserving task content, filename, page and due dates

 ## Requirements